scharris/sqljson-query/docs/tutorial.md

 }
 ```

-When run, the SQL generates result records like the following chosen from the results:
+When run, the SQL query results in values like the following from one of the result rows:

 ```json
 {